This post was updated Feb. 11, 2018.

 - Head of Household.
 This filing status applies in most cases to folks who are not married and take care of the needs of dependents.
 You must meet the special dependency rules, most notably that you paid during the tax year more than half the cost of keeping up a home for yourself and a qualifying dependent.
 In some cases, married persons who have not lived with their spouses may qualify for Head of Household (HoH) status.

 HoH's biggest immediate tax break is that it provides a larger standard deduction than the single filing status.
-In addition, the income brackets and applicable tax rates for HoH filers usually are more favorable than those in the single or married filing separately categories.
+In addition, the income brackets and applicable tax rates for HoH filers usually are more favorable than those in the single or married filing separately categories, at least for 2017 tax return purposes.
+Those filing status income tax rates and earnings brackets are more in line with each other under the recently enacted Tax Cuts and Jobs Act changes.

 If you qualify for this filing status, keep an eye on tax reform action in Washington, D.C.
 Donald Trump's tax plan calls for the elimination of the Head of Household fling status.